The sixth Painleve transcendent and uniformization of algebraic curves: Introduction

-and genera of corresponding Riemann surfaces $\R$ can be made as great as is wished.
-Effective description of such surfaces and single-valued functions on them is the subject of the theory of uniformization of algebraic curves and automorphic functions \cite{lehner,fricke,bers}.
+and genera of corresponding Riemann surfaces $\R$ may be as great as is wished.
+Effective description of such surfaces and single-valued objects on them is the subject of the theory of uniformization of algebraic curves and automorphic functions \cite{lehner,fricke,bers,ford}.
 In this theory, the algebraic irrationality \eqref{F} is completely determined by the two principal transcendental meromorphic objects on $\R$.
 These are function field generators $x(\tau)$ and $y(\tau)$, of which all other meromorphic functions are built: rational functions $R(x,y)$, differentials, Abelian differentials, and their integrals.
-Fundamentally, the constructive `meromorphic analysis' on some $\R$ can be thought of as solved problem if we have at our disposal the {\em constructive\/} representation for {\em both\/} of these functions.
+Fundamentally, the constructive `meromorphic analysis' on some $\R$ can be thought of as solved problem if we have at our disposal the \emph{constructive} representation for \emph{both} of these functions.
 The `constructive' means here that they can be manipulated analytically (differentiation, integration, etc) like rational or elliptic functions.

-First examples of algebraic solutions to equation \eqref{P6} were obtained by R.\;Fuchs in work \cite{fuchs2} which is less known than his 1907 work in Math.\;Annalen with the same title as \cite{fuchs2}.
+First examples of algebraic solutions to equation \eqref{p6} were obtained by R.~Fuchs in work \cite{fuchs2} which is less known than his 1907 work in Math.~Annalen with the same title as \cite{fuchs2}.
 These solutions correspond to Picard's case of parameters.
-Since the late 1990's list of algebraic solutions to \Psix\ came into rapid growth thanks to works by Dubrovin, Mazzocco, Kitaev, Boalch, Vid\raisebox{0.4em}{ \bf--} unas, Hitchin himself, and others.
-Complete reference list to this topic would be rather lengthy (see, e.\,g., works \cite{mazz, kitaev,boalch}) but recent works \cite{lisovyy} and \cite{boalch2} contain already classification results concerning all the algebraic solutions (a relevant analogy here is the `nonlinear Schwarz's list' \cite{boalch2}) and most exhaustive references lists along the lines.
+Since the late 1990's list of algebraic solutions to \Psix\ came into rapid growth thanks to works by Dubrovin, Mazzocco, Kitaev, Boalch, Vid\a={u}nas, Hitchin himself, and others.
+Complete reference list to this topic would be rather lengthy (see, \eg, \cite{mazz, kitaev,boalch}) but recent work \cite{lisovyy} is already devoted to classification results concerning \emph{all} the algebraic solutions; a relevant analogy here is the `nonlinear Schwarz's list' \cite{boalch2}.
+The same works \cite{lisovyy,boalch2} contain also exhaustive references.